FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/android_studio/installing_android_studio/Installing-Android-Studio.rst

 ~~~~~~~~~~~~~~~~~~~~

 Earlier versions of Android Studio required that the user install the
 Java Development Kit software separately.
-Current versions of Android
+Versions of Android
+Studio up to, and including, Koala incorporate a compatible JDK (Java Development Kit)
-Studio incorporate the Java development software as part of the entire
-install package.
-It is no longer necessary (or recommended) to install
+as part of the entire install package.
+It is not necessary, or recommended,
-the Java Development Kit separately.
+to install the Java Development Kit separately if you are using an Android Studio
+version between Chipmunk and Koala.
 Instead, it is recommended that you
 use the Java Development Kit that is included with Android Studio.

+.. caution:: Android Studio Ladybug

+   With the introduction of Android Studio Ladybug, the JDK that is packaged with
+   Android Studio is incompatible with the FtcRobotController workspace.
+If you install
+   or update an existing installation to Android Studio Ladybug, you will need to install
+   JDK 17 separately.

+   Upon initial load of the FtcRobotController workspace using Android Studio Ladybug,
+   an error will be displayed during the Gradle sync and Android Studio will recommend that
+   you upgrade Gradle.
+Do not upgrade Gradle.

+   For more detailed instructions see: https://ftc-community.firstinspires.org/t/unable-to-connect-to-control-hub-in-android-studio-ladybug/1132/3

 Downloading and Installing Android Studio
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~